trideeindhoven/website/content/yealink/historisch.md

 {{< a_blank "mirror" "https://web.archive.org/web/20230223063802/https://www.slideshare.net/sleepycal/auto-provisioning-sucks" >}}
 en dat is natuurlijk al een behoorlijk pakkende titel.

-En meteen aan het begin van de presentatie verwoord hij het in niet al te voorzichtige woorden:
+En meteen aan het begin van de presentatie verwoordt hij het in niet al te voorzichtige woorden:
 {{< quote cloudquote >}}how would you feel if..
 - You found a vulnerability that allows malicious user to extract user creds remotely with no authentication
 - Your supplier was shipping you vuln devices by default